Why Going to China Is Still the Smartest Way to Source Products

 It’s slow.
 It’s confusing.
 And it puts you at a disadvantage before you even start.

-If you want to launch a product business in 2026, you should seriously consider going to China.
+Here’s the truth most people won’t tell you plainly: If you want to launch a product business, you should seriously consider going to China.

 I never thought I’d be walking through the world’s largest trade fair, surrounded by thousands of booths, millions of products, and ambition humming through the air.

-And what I saw changed how I think about building businesses — especially for women starting from scratch, later in life, or smarter.
+The idea alone would have made me laugh.
+But here I am, and what I saw changed how I think about building businesses — especially for women starting from scratch, later in life, or smarter.

 In one afternoon, you can discover: